-Frontiers in Physiology is a leading journal in its field, publishing rigorously peer-reviewed research on the physiological functions of all living systems, from the subcellular and molecular domains to the intact organism, and its interaction with the environment.
+Frontiers in Physiology is a leading journal in its field, publishing rigorously peer-reviewed research on the physiology of living systems, from the subcellular and molecular domains to the intact organism, and its interaction with the environment.
 Field Chief Editor George E. Billman at the Ohio State University Columbus is supported by an outstanding Editorial Board of international researchers.
 This multidisciplinary open-access journal is at the forefront of disseminating and communicating scientific knowledge and impactful discoveries to researchers, academics, clinicians and the public worldwide.